hubidu/heimdall-io/report-app/README.md

 - DONE Show I.says as outline for the test
 - DONE Show console messages in tree view
 - DONE Show error message and error screenshot in tree view

-- Show recent deployments
+- DONE Show recent deployments
-- Show last update of test project
+- DONE Show browser logs
+- DONE Show failed tests first in list

 - Add a hash id for errors
+- Make success/failure bars selectable again
-- Add failure rate per test
+- Add path to test as tag
+- Display if test is known to fail with this error
 - Group tests by time (just now, recently, some time ago)
+- FEAT Filter tests by device
 - Add a single detail test view
-- Fix scrollbars (hat mit den popovers zu tun)
-- Show chart failed/successful tests
+- Show last update of test project
-- Show failed tests first in list
+- Add failure rate per test
 - Show test status per device in tree view
 - Create a test detail view
 - Group tests by device
-- FEAT Change Success/Failure Bars to show length of test run using lighter or darker color
-- FEAT Filter tests by device
 - For responsive tests: Put results for all devices under same test
 - Take only successful tests into account when computing average duration
 - Improve clickability of bars
-- Show browser logs
 - Show when the test failed/succeeded the last time
 - Store screenshot time in reports and show relative time
 - FEAT Provide an overview of available screenshots in s source code view